-Policy 5.2.23 - In the determination of any resource consent application, have regard to the following effects of damming of water:
+Policy 5.2.22 - In the determination of any resource consent application, have regard to the following effects of damming of water:

-- the retention of sediment and gravel flows and any consequent adverse effect upstream or downstream of the dam structure, including the coastal environment; - (b) changes in river bed levels and the effects of those changes; - (c) any downstream effects of a breach in the dam wall; - (d) interception of groundwater or groundwater recharge; - (e) interception of surface water run-off; - (f) loss of indigenous biodiversity; - (fi) loss of habitat of trout and salmon, insofar as any protection of that habitat is consistent with the protection of habitats of indigenous freshwater species; - (g) the purpose of the damming and any positive effects of the damming; - (h) the degradation of mauri o te wai; - (i) the values of Marlborough's tangata whenua iwi associated with the water body and its catchment; - (j) any hydrological connection to other waterbodies and any adverse effects as a result of changes to the catchment hydrology; and - (k) For in-river dams, any adverse effects as a result of inundation and the resulting reservoir.
+- the retention of sediment flows and any consequent adverse effect upstream or downstream of the dam structure; - (b) changes in river bed levels and the effects of those changes; - (c) any downstream effects of a breach in the dam wall; - (d) interception of groundwater or groundwater recharge; and - (e) interception of surface water run-off; - (f) loss of indigenous biodiversity; - (g) the positive effects of the damming; and - (h) the degradation of mauri o te wai.

-In addition to the matters identified in Policy 5.2.22, there are a range of other potential adverse effects of damming water in the bed of a river or on land.
-These effects are identified in (a) to (k) of this policy.
+In addition to the matters identified in Policy 5.2.2422, there are a range of other potential adverse effects of damming water in the bed of a river or on land.
+These effects are identified in (a) to (eh) of this policy.
 Regard will be had to these effects in determining a resource consent application to dam water.